neblic/platform/docs/content/index.md

    end="<!--what-is-neblic-end-->"
 %}

+## More details

-You can get more details on this in our [How does Neblic Work](./quickstart/how-does-neblic-work.md) section.
+You can get a list of use cases that may help you better understand when to use Neblic in the next section and continue learning about Neblic in the [How does Neblic Work](./quickstart/how-does-neblic-work.md) page.